 According to the FDA, the antigen diagnostic tests — which involve a nasal swab — are tests that detect fragments of proteins found on or within the virus.
 The rapid antigen test in use at Statcare is clinically known as the Sofia 2 SARS Antigen FIA.
 Quidel, the manufacturer, has received FDA Emergency Use Authorization (EUA) status, meaning this type of test can be used to test certain patients in emergency situations.

-Because these rapid COVID tests offer much quicker results than standard PCR tests (in as little as 15-20 minutes) they will allow us to test more people on a daily basis with shorter wait times while helping improve our efforts to contain the spread of COVID-19.
+Because next day covid test near me offers much quicker results than standard PCR tests (in as little as 15-20 minutes) they will allow us to test more people on a daily basis with shorter wait times while helping improve our efforts to contain the spread of COVID-19.
 Businesses in New York are re-opening safely.
 These tests are another tool for quick, reliable, and accessible testing in rapid testing sites near me.

 How Much Does the Rapid COVID Test Cost

 Patient responsibility, or your out-of-pocket cost, for COVID testing is based on your specific insurance coverage and plan.
-Please contact your insurance carrier for details about your plan details and coverage, including copays, deductibles, before you visit to be sure of what the cost will be to you.
+Please contact your insurance carrier for details about your plan details and coverage, including copays, deductibles, before you visit to be sure of how much does the rapid covid test cost.
 For patients without insurance plans, we have same-day payment rates available.

 How to Get a Rapid Covid Test On-Site

 If you are hosting an event for a loved one, such as an engagement or a wedding party, and need peace of mind, no need to wonder where to get rapid covid tests for everyone attending your event.
 Statcare’s mobile team will come to do on-site New York COVID rapid testing for all your guests.

 For businesses, schools, or colleges looking to open and keep their teachers and students safe, we provide the 15 min COVID-19 rapid testing right in your location so your employees can safely return to work.